neondatabase/website/content/docs/guides/wundergraph.md

 2. Navigate to [http://localhost:3000](http://localhost:3000) when the application is finished building.
 If your application runs successfully, you should see the following:
    ![WunderGraph operations result](/docs/guides/wundergraph_operation_result.jpg)
 3. To take the setup one step further, commit the changes to your GitHub repository and merge them into your `main` branch.
-4. Once you merge the changes, navigate to `WunderGraph Cloud` and view out the **Deployments** tab.
+4. After you merge the changes, navigate to `WunderGraph Cloud` and view out the **Deployments** tab.
 You should see that a deployment was triggered.
 Give the deployment a few seconds to finish.
-5. Once the deployment is ready, navigate to the **Operations** tab.
+5. When deployment is ready, navigate to the **Operations** tab.
 You should see the new endpoint that you created and added to your application.
 Click it to see your data in real time.

 ## Key takeaways